hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Experiments/README.md

 ![](img/Experiments/16.png)

 * The top of this page shows the *Player Pool* and *Variant Configuration* for the Experiment and the *Measurements* sought for players subjected to the Experiment.
+* You can use the *Preview/Live* switch at the top of the page to view the results for the Experiment ran against Preview or Live data:
+  * *Preview/Live* will be enabled only if you have published a game configuration Snapshot to Live.

 *2.* Scroll down the page to review and analyze the results, which are shown in two different panels: